A library for making Promises more friendly, fluent, and fun(ctional).

 By default, your packager should automatically grab the appropriate distribution

-configuration within this library.
+through the package.json configuration within this library.
 If you're curious

 or if you have a weird use case, then each distribution has a few different